dsm-ai-agents/agentic-founder-mastermind/Cohort 3/20260820 - Sales  Robot Live Execution/README.md

 ## Prompt #1 -
 ```
-based on the icp document, create the campaign for the first icp
+Based on ICP 1 generate Linkedin people searches and also validate for results [path for the icp.md file]
 ```